niscy-eudiw/eudi-srv-web-walletdriven-signer-qtsp-java/README.md

    GRANT ALL PRIVILEGES ON *.* TO {username}@{ip};
    ```

-   Replace {ip} with the appropriate IP address or hostname of the RSSP (???) component, {username} with the username of the user you wish to create, {password} with the password of the user, and {database_name} with the database to be created.
-If the RSSP program and the database run on the same system, use 'localhost' instead of the IP address:
+   Replace {ip} with the appropriate IP address or hostname of the RS component, {username} with the username of the user you wish to create, {password} with the password of the user, and {database_name} with the database to be created.
+If the RS program and the database run on the same system, use 'localhost' instead of the IP address:

    ```
    CREATE USER {username}@'localhost' IDENTIFIED BY {password};